 Audio quality is the most important thing to check when choosing out of all the lavalier microphones out there.
 If you’ve purchased a lav mic that isn’t delivering quality audio, then the time, energy, and money you’ll spend recording might go to waste.

-A good lavalier microphone will have a good frequency response and pick up a high-frequency audio signal, rather than background noise.
+A good lavalier microphone will have good frequency response and pick up a high-frequency audio signal (the person speaking), rather than background noise.

 Wired vs Wireless Lavalier Microphones

 Lavalier microphones are either wired or wireless, so you’ll need to make a choice.
 Let’s go through some of the differences.

 But first, I want to be clear that both versions still have wires.
 There’s no full wireless version because a wireless mic still connects to a transmitter via wires.
 The transmitter sends the audio to a receiver that’s connected to a recording device (eg., sound recorder or computer).
 So the lavalier microphone is still connected to a transmitter via wires.

 Why get a wireless microphone if there’re still wires then?